ByteBandits/writeups/csaw-finals-2021/reverse/maze/sudhackar/README.md

 The logic is pretty straightforward too.
 ![node](node.png)

 It reads the first byte from the flag and considers it as a digit.
-If the digit is 1-8 range then a tuple of values is set and used to calculate a jump.
+If the digit is in 1-8 range then a tuple of values is set and used to calculate a jump.

 Looking at the destination of the jump we find that there are multiple copies of the same `sub_403EB6` with the same code.
 So the binary is basically and array of same check functions that continue jumping to each other and return if you call the same function twice.

 Additionally there are some dummy ret's placed on some destination jumps as well which are like an instant fail.
-To get the good boy message you need to call exactly all of 0x40 functions as each function increments `r15`.
+To get the good boy message you need to call exactly all of 0x40 functions once as each function increments `r15`.

 ```python
 In [3]: e = ELF("maze_public")